alezanai/kvs-parser/README.md

 * [ebml-stream](https://www.npmjs.com/package/ebml-stream)
 * [beamcoder](https://www.npmjs.com/package/beamcoder)

-Because it uses [beamcoder](https://www.npmjs.com/package/beamcoder), in order to use it, you need to have ffmpeg on your system, see [beamcoder installation instructions](https://github.com/Streampunk/beamcoder#installation) for the detailed steps about how to set up ffmpeg lib.
+## Features

+The lib exposes stream to manipulate the kinesis video streams.
+It is exposed at different level (from higher-level to lower-level)

+* `FrameStream` : higher-level API, stream each frame one by one
+* `FragmentStream` : stream the matroska segments as an object `{tracks, cluster, tags}` for each segment
+* `KvsStream` : stream the matroska raw content of the kvs stream as [ebml-stream](https://www.npmjs.com/package/ebml-stream) elements

 ## Context

 * The existing parser library is [in Java](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/parser-library.html)
 * The existing [getMedia](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/KinesisVideoMedia.html#getMedia-property) is a little bit [tricky](https://stackoverflow.com/questions/53921074/how-to-get-metadata-from-amazon-kinesis-video-streams-via-video-js-and-http-stre/71298009#71298009) to use.

-## Features
+## Installation

-* `FrameStream` : higher-level API, stream all the frames (or only keyframes) in the video stream
-* `KvsStream` : stream the matroska raw content of the kvs stream
-* `FragmentStream` : stream the matroska segments as an object `{tracks, cluster, tags}` which correspond to segment information
+You need to have ffmpeg libraries on your system, see [beamcoder installation instructions](https://github.com/Streampunk/beamcoder#installation).

 # Usage